MrLevan4ik/DPC/README.md

 # DPC
-DPC - Digit Personal Console
+DPC - Digit Personal Console, create for home use and school learning.
+Write on C progarmming language